dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 # Encryption format

 The encrypted payload (Provisioning Information) should be prefixed with a string defining the encryption algorithm and mode used.
-Encrypted format tag is built into secure payload (refer to "payload" field in CreateMailbox Request Body).
+Encrypted format "type" tag is built into secure payload (refer to "payload" field in CreateMailbox Request Body), so .
 ~~~
 {
-    "type": "AES128",
+    "type" : "AES128",
-    "data": "FDEC...987654321"
+    "data" : "<Ciphertext content>"
 }
 ~~~
-{: #payload-format title="Secure Payload format"}
+{: #payload-format-example title="Secure Payload format"}

 Currently proposed algorithm and mode:
- - "AES128" - AES symmetric encryption algorithm with key length 128 bit, in GCM mode with no padding.
+- "AES128": AES symmetric encryption algorithm with key length 128 bit, in GCM mode with no padding.
 MailboxIdetifier value is used as IV to encrypt the content of corresponding mailbox.

 # Security Considerations